Shakierguide707/Valorant-Triggerbot/README.md

 # SORRY!

-I am aware that there are some bugs in the current versions.
+I am aware that there are some bugs in the current versions (See: Current possible errors).

 Version 3.0 will be released soon in which all these errors will be fixed.